axibase/atsd/configuration/entity_views.md

 #### Text with Entity Label

-The text contains entity label if the label is set.
+Entity labels may be defined for entries.
 Otherwise, entity name will be displayed.

 * Configuration